Best ways to invest money in South Africa (for beginners)

 What is the difference?

-Exchange-Traded Funds (ETFs): ETFs are like baskets of different investments.
+Exchange Traded Funds (ETFs): ETFs are like baskets of different investments.
 They hold various assets like stocks, commodities, or bonds in a fund.
-‘Exchange-Traded’ means you can buy and sell ETF shares on stock exchanges — similar to buying stocks.
+‘Exchange Traded’ means you can buy and sell ETF shares on stock exchanges — similar to buying stocks.

 Unit Trusts: Unit Trusts also use money from lots of people.
 And invest in stocks, bonds, or other securities.
-The primary difference is, unlike ETFs, you cannot buy or sell Unit Trusts on a stock exchange.
+The primary difference is that unlike ETFs, you cannot buy or sell Unit Trusts on a stock exchange.
 This asset is typically bought and sold through a fund management company like Allan Gray.

 Both investment options offer a simple way to buy a single asset while getting ‘safer’ from investing in a diverse mix of underlying assets.
 Instead of investing in one company or commodity, you get to invest in many.
 This generally makes it safer.